whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/Research/adderall/vyvanse-and-adderall-together.md

 * * *

-## Other drugs to avoid mixing with Vyvanse
+## Other Drugs to Avoid Mixing with Vyvanse

 There are some other drugs to avoid while taking Vyvansy and Adderall together, and there are also a few food and drink items to stay away from while taking both medications.
 These include Zoloft (a selective serotonin reuptake inhibitor) and vitamin C supplements, which increase blood acidity.
 Caffeine, on the other hand, is a stimulant, so it can increase the effects of the amphetamine.